 Realised and unrealised changes in the fair value of investments, including foreign currency gains and losses, are included in the profit and loss statement under revaluation of investments.
-Foreign currency results on other balance sheet items are reported in the income statement under 'Foreign currency results'.
+Foreign currency results on other balance sheet items are reported in the profit and loss statement under 'Currency exchange rate differences'.